kwikius/grblHWC/README.md

 ***

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.

-This version of Grbl runs on an Arduino Mega2560 only.
+This version of Grbl-Mega-5X has been customised for the Makerbot Mightboard.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.